nelsonjingusc/wap3-agent-payment-poc/README.md

 ## About Us

-**GioroX AI** builds programmable settlement and escrow protocols that enable autonomous AI agents to transact, verify, and collaborate securely across Web3 ecosystems.
+**GioroX AI, Inc.** builds programmable settlement and escrow protocols that enable autonomous AI agents to transact, verify, and collaborate securely across Web3 ecosystems.

 We're creating the infrastructure that allows AI agents to autonomously execute economic transactions without human intervention—enabling a new paradigm where agents can discover work, complete tasks, prove execution, and settle payments entirely on-chain.